kriptos1970/simple_cooler_heater_pid/README.md

-# Simple PID Controller
+# Simple Cooler Heater PID Controller

+>This **fork** of the original [simple_pid_controller](https://github.com/bvweerd/simple_pid_controller) extends its functionality by adding support for a **Cooling Mode**.
-> The Simple PID Controller is a Home Assistant integration for real-time PID control with UI-based tuning and diagnostics.
+The Simple PID Controller is a Home Assistant integration for real-time PID control with UI-based tuning and diagnostics.
+---

+### Cooling Mode

+- In **Cooling Mode**, the PID output is **inverted**, allowing the controller to regulate systems where **decreasing** the control variable is needed
+  (e.g., turning on a fan to reduce temperature), rather than increasing it as in heating mode.

+- ✅ The new feature is fully compatible with the existing configuration.

+- Introduces a **UI switch** (`cooling_mode`) to toggle between heating and cooling behavior **dynamically**.

+---

+### Use Cases

+This enhancement is especially useful for scenarios such as:
+- Active cooling of enclosures
+- Temperature-regulated fan control
+- Other inverse-response systems

 ---